karlseguin/http.zig/readme.md

 See [router groups](#groups) for a more convenient approach to defining global dta for a group of routes.

 ## Complex Use Case 4 - Per-Request Data
-We can combine what we've learned from the above two uses cases and use `ServerCtx(G, R)` where `G != R`.
-In this case, a dispatcher **must** be provided (failure to provide a dispatcher will result in 500 errors).
-This is because the dispatcher is needed to generate `R`.
+Where `Server` is used when no state is required, and `ServerApp(G)` is used when there's a single global context, `ServerCtx(G, R)` allows a dispatcher to receive a global context and execute actions with a request-context.
+In this case, a dispatcher **must** be provided and failure to provide a dispatcher will result in 500 errors.
+This is because httpz doesn't know how to generate an `R` per request.

 ```zig
 const std = @import("std");